-Buying a home is an important life decision, so here are four ways to know whether it’s time to make this long-term investment!
+Deciding to buy a house is an important choice in life, so here are four ways to know whether it’s time to make this long-term investment!

 Sitting down and calculating your savings and monthly income will give you a clear picture of what you can handle budget-wise right now.
 Remember, you might qualify for a great mortgage, but not be ready financially to take on all the responsibilities of owning a home.
 So do extensive research, know which extra costs to look out for, and find out how much house you can afford before deciding what you can handle financially.